In this Article

 Ample rest and good sleep are primary needs for a mother.
 A newborn needs to be fed every three hours, cleaned and comforted.
 It is practically impossible for you to sleep for 7-8 hours at a stretch.
 Change your sleep pattern.
 The thumb rule is “When the baby is asleep, you sleep too”.
 Ensure that your baby’s bed is close to yours.
 It saves energy and time.
 Do not take on any extra responsibilities apart from attending to your baby in the first few weeks.
 These duties could leave you exhausted.
 Do not try to entertain visitors who want to visit you and the baby if it becomes too tiring.
 Try to pump milk and introduce the bottle after the first few weeks, especially at night, so that your spouse can share the responsibility of feeding and you can have some uninterrupted sleep.

-It is common for mothers to forget to eat or skip meals for want of time, but breastfeeding mothers must eat well and ensure that they eat when they are hungry.
+It is common for mothers to skip meals or forget to eat, but breastfeeding mothers must eat well and ensure that they eat when they are hungry.
 Eat foods rich in nutrients for optimum post-pregnancy care and benefits for the feeding baby.
 A healthy diet is key to a good breastfeeding pattern to nurse your newborn.
 Supplement your diet with grains, vegetables, dairy, fruits, protein legumes and cereals.
 You food palate must be rich in protein, iron and calcium.
 Healthy nutrition is one of the most important precautions after delivery of the baby.

 7. Stay Hydrated